-One of the two power plant units of STEAG Power was previously on economic shutdown as required by NPC/PSALM in accordance with the PPA due to the pandemic quarantine effects and high water level of hydrowater plants.
-The partial economic shutdown lasted until 13 May 2021 and the unit has since resumed operations.
-STEAG Power ended 2020 with a plant availability rate of 90.11%.
+One of the two power plant units of STEAG Power is on economic shutdown as required by NPC/PSALM in accordance with the PPA due to the high hydropower generation capability in Mindanao.
+The partial economic shutdown started on 31 October 2021 until 31 January 2022.